cran-task-views/CausalInference/source/CausalInference.md

     to handle missing data (see also `r view("MissingData")`).
--   *GWAS and SNPs*: `r pkg("CKAT")` implements kernel based methods to jointly test genetic main effect and gene-treatment interaction effects for a set of SNPs. `r pkg("epiGWAS")` provides functions to perform robust epistasis detection in GWAS.
+-   *GWAS and SNPs*: `r pkg("CKAT")` implements kernel based methods to jointly test genetic main effect and gene-treatment interaction effects for a set of SNPs.
 -   *Example data sets* to run frequent example problems from causal inference textbooks are accessible through the
     `r pkg("causaldata")` package.